LucasDelfino92/morrowindsharp/mw#.md

 [**OAAB Dwemer Pavements**](https://www.nexusmods.com/morrowind/mods/50237)
 Replaces the cobblestone textures outside of all Vvardenfell-based dwemer ruins with a new texture.
 In addition to the texture swap, it also uses a "road edge" mesh which helps blend this new pavement into the ruins and the surrounding landscape.
+- Check the following options in the BAIN installer:
+  - [X] 00 Core
+  - [X] 01 Trackless Grazeland Patch

+> These instructions assume you will be installing [**Trackless Grazeland**](https://www.nexusmods.com/morrowind/mods/44194) just ahead.

 [**Inscribed Maar Gan Rock**](https://www.nexusmods.com/morrowind/mods/49426)
 Gives the rock in the Maar Gan shrine an actual inscription like how it is described.